 The first thing you should do when you arrive at the market is to wander around.
 There are so many good places to eat that you’ll want to take a look at the many different stalls and see what tempts your taste buds before making a decision.
 Sharing plates between friends and family is a good way to try as many street food stalls as possible.

 Don’t forget that Borough Market is also a great place to come for fruit and veggies, as well as freshly caught seafood, cheeses, breads and more.
-It’s also the best place to come for otherwise hard-to-find ingredients.
+It’s also the best place to come for otherwise hard-to-find ingredients and is a fun venue for breakfast.

 Richard Hawards Oysters